AdobeDocs/campaign-classic.nl-NL/help/workflow/using/advanced-parameters.md

 ## affiniteit {#affinity}

 In dit veld kunt u de uitvoering van een activiteit op een specifieke computer forceren.
-Raadpleeg voor meer informatie: [Dichtheid](../../workflow/using/managing-propensity.md)beheren.
+For more on this, refer to: [Managing propensity](../../workflow/using/managing-propensity.md).

 ## Max. uitvoeringstermijn {#max--execution-period}